GuildOfWeavers/distaff/README.md

 ```
 A quick explanation of what's happening here:
 1. First, we pad the beginning of the program with `NOOP`'s so that the first `HASHR` operation happens on the 16th step.
-2. Then, we ready 4 values from the input tape `A`.
+2. Then, we read 4 values from the input tape `A`.
 These 4 values represent our two 256-bit values.
 We also push two `0`'s onto the stack by executing `PAD2` operation.
 3. Then, we execute `HASHR` operation 10 times.
 Notice again that the first `HASHR` operation is executed on the 16th step.
 4. The result of hashing is now in the 5th and 6th positions of the stack.
 So, we remove top 4 times from the stack (using `DROP4` operation) to move the result to the top of the stack.